 What We Have

-We have a dedicated team of Board members, Staff, and over fifty Volunteers currently working to serve hundreds of children in our community.
+We have a dedicated team of Board members, Staff, and over sixty Volunteers currently working to serve hundreds of children in our community.
 We have relationships with Foster families, Judges, Attorneys, Social Workers, the Department of Health and Welfare, Law Enforcement officers, community service providers, and most importantly, children.

 We have a remarkable Staff who train, coordinate, and assist our Volunteers through all stages of their cases, and who energize our Volunteers with their remarkable positivity and passion for what they do.
 Our Staff diligently organizes reports, cases, and supplies.
 All of our Staff assist the needs of our Volunteers, whether it be making a visit, attending court, accompanying a Volunteer, aiding in report writing, or just being there as a sounding board and friend.
 Our fabulous Board members help in raising community awareness, obtaining funding, and making sure our program legally and ethically complies with all codes of conduct and Federal and State laws.